John Swenson, Rock Journalist and Biographer for More Than Five Decades, Dies at 71

 John Swenson, a veteran of rock journalism’s early years at Rolling Stone and Crawdaddy and later a chronicler of jazz, died Monday at 71 at his home in Brooklyn.
-He was reported to have been battling cancer.
+He was reported to have been battling cancer for several years.

 Swenson started writing about music in 1967 and became one of the most familiar bylines in music journalism in the 1970s as he moved between not just Rolling Stone and Crawdaddy but Creem, Circus, Zoo World, Rock World, Beetle, Sounds and the Village Voice.